 “The Naga are snake-like mythical creatures of Indonesian mythology, hence the name ‘Nagini.’
 They are sometimes depicted as winged, sometimes as half-human, half-snake.
 Indonesia comprises a few hundred ethnic groups, including Javanese, Chinese, and Betawi… Have a lovely day…”

 Twitter has been an excellent platform for Rowling because she understands its real value.
-She uses it to have ongoing conversations with fans, responding to positive and negative comments.
+She uses it to have ongoing conversations with fans, responding to positive and negative comments alike.

 Social media can make or break a person or company’s reputation.
-Through J.K Rowling, brand’s can learn to be polite and non-confrontational.
+Through J.K.
+Rowling’s approach, brands can learn to be polite and non-confrontational.
 Instead of just trying to get attention or winning an argument, companies need to develop and maintain a positive connection with their audiences on social media.

 10) Be a storyteller